Some call for faster — but less accurate — coronavirus tests as influx causes delays at TestNebraska

 “I don’t believe a fast, wrong answer is better,” Hinrichs said.
 “The pressure needs to be back on the (labs) to get the turnaround time better, because it can be done.”

-There's little doubt TestNebraska has been busy.
-The testing program averaged more than 1,700 a day in July, nearly 1,000 more than the next largest in Nebraska, the UNMC/Nebraska Medicine lab.
+There’s little doubt TestNebraska has been busy.
+According to state data, the testing program averaged more than 1,700 tests a day in July, nearly 1,000 more than the next largest in Nebraska, the UNMC/Nebraska Medicine lab.

 The state program’s turnaround time for the past two weeks averaged a little more than 3.5 days, a day or more longer than local university and health system labs but significantly faster than one national lab.